Skip advert

 The 03 feels at home in town and on the motorway, however, its steering is overly light

 While the MG4 hatchback proves affordable electric family cars can be fun to drive, the Ora 03 is more positioned as a relaxed around-town cruiser.
 The car’s steering is overly light – often to its detriment – and we found the only way to somewhat counterbalance this was to drive the car in its ‘Sport’ mode the entire time.
-There’s little body lean in corners, but the 03 can feel a bit lazy to change direction.
+There’s little body lean in corners, but the 03 can feel a bit vague and lazy to change direction.

 Advertisement - Article continues below